 Biology education has also become more practical and real thanks to the use of 3D printing.
 Some of the school projects that students can engage themselves in are diverse.

 For instance, body organs such as the heart can be 3D printed by the students for learning purposes.
 Allowing the students to examine the cross-section of the modeled heart closely has a far-reaching impact on their understanding of biological concepts.

 The students can also integrate their biology projects with technology.
 Recreation of the biomechanics of an insect to demonstrate how it performs in flight is possible.
 When the students get a first-hand experience, it raises their awareness and understands how things around them work.

 3D printing is making great strides towards students learning and active engagement.
-In architecture, this technique exposes them to various topics in architecture which involves design, problem-solving and creating prototypes of projects.
+In architecture, this technique exposes them to various topics in architecture which involve design, problem-solving, and creating prototypes of projects.

 Students can take up bridge designing projects and model them using the 3D printer.
 This will help the students from an early age to familiarize themselves with concepts and processes that entail manufacturing and design.

 3D printing is a tool that can be used to transform the world tremendously through prosthetics.
 Medical students can take part in projects such as making prosthetic hands.
 Although this may seem like one small project, it is a very important part of what 3D printing is capable of.

 Creating a usable hand for a real patient is both fulfilling besides enabling another human being to live life like everyone else.
 3D printing can also be used for printing prosthetics for animals that have missing limbs.
 For example, a dog with missing forelimbs can have a designed mobility cart that can give him a better life.